Keeping Your Carbon Footprint Low at College

 Another very important purchase is that of a washable cloth grocery bag so when you are shopping you won't have to bring plastic bags home with you.
 Far too many plastic bags and bottles are filling up the landfill and this toxic waste is definitely not good for the environment.
 Remember that every plastic item that you do not purchase is one less in the landfill and one less that has to be made to replace the one you used.

 Adopt a plant.
 Plants breath in what we breath out so not only do they help to replenish the oxygen in the air, but they also have the amazing ability to rid the air around them of contaminants.
 NASA was so interested in this process that they conducted tests to see which household plants worked best at removing specific toxins from the indoor air around them.

 The results were fascinating.
 Some plants did indeed work better at purifying the air than others.
-If you really want to be environmentally friendly or your roommate is exceptionally messy then you may want to consider a Spider plant, Golden pathos, Gerbera daisy, Chrysanthemum, Bamboo palm, English Ivy, Mother-in-Law's tongue, or Peace Lily for your dorm room.
-Most houseplants don't require a great deal of attention and they make great dorm companions.
+If you are concerned about your dorm's indoor air quality then you may want to consider a Spider plant, Golden pathos, Gerbera daisy, Chrysanthemum, Bamboo palm, English Ivy, Mother-in-Law's tongue, or Peace Lily for your room.
+Most houseplants don't require a great deal of attention and they are an easy decor items.